 Freshwater Fishing License

-In contrast, anglers that hold a freshwater fishing license can only fish freshwaters such as rivers and lakes.
+In contrast, anglers with freshwater fishing licenses can only fish in freshwater, such as rivers and lakes.

 Freshwater fishing license exemptions:

-- You are fishing in a fish pond of 20 acres or less which is located entirely within the private property of its owner.
-A fish pond is a man-made pond constructed for the primary purpose of fishing, entirely within the property lines of the owner and with no surface water connection to public waters.
+- You are fishing in a fish pond of 20 acres or less, which is located entirely within the private property of its owner.
+A fish pond is a man-made pond constructed for the primary purpose of fishing, entirely within the owner’s property lines and with no surface water connection to public waters.

 - You are fishing during a free freshwater fishing day.